Different types of flour

 Soft flour is often divided into pastry flour and cake flour.
 It is lower in gluten than hard flour and gives baked goods a finer texture.

-Unbleached flour refers to flour that has been naturally aged, giving it its off-white color.
-This flour has a more dense, grainy texture that provides more structure to baked goods.
+Unbleached flour refers to flour that has been naturally aged, giving it its off-white colour.
+This flour has a more dense, grainier texture, providing more structure to baked goods.

-The flour ash content is determined by heating it to the point that all moisture and organic material has burned off.
+The ash content of the flour is determined by heating it to the point that all moisture and organic material has burned off.
 Ash (the non-combustible inorganic minerals) can then be revealed.
-The darker the finished product, the more ash is present in the flour.
+The darker the finished product will be, the more ash is in the flour.
 Whole wheat flour, for example, has a high amount of ash, while white flour has much less.

 Gluten is a protein compound found in wheat products that give rise to the dough and helps it keep its shape throughout baking.
 You will get chewier products if you use more refined gluten (think bagels and pizza), while soft baked goods like pastries can be made with less refined gluten.

 High gluten flour has a higher percentage of protein than other flour.
-High gluten flour has a refined texture that makes it chewier and more elastic than other flours.
-High gluten flour can make bagels, pizza crusts, flatbreads and artisan loaves of bread.
+High gluten flour has a refined texture, making it chewier and more elastic than other flours.
+High gluten flour can make bagels, pizza crusts, flatbreads and artisan bread.

 High gluten flour has a lower percentage of protein than other flour.
 Low gluten flour is often unrefined or minimally refined.
 This makes baked goods delicate and tender.
-Low gluten flour can bake pastries, cakes, cupcakes and other light, flaky confections.
+Low gluten flour can be used to bake pastries, cakes, cupcakes and other light, flaky confections.

 Medium gluten flour is a mix of low- and high-protein flour.
 It can be used for almost any purpose.
-Medium gluten flour can make pasta, cookies and quick loaves of bread.
-It can also be used as a thickening agent for soups or sauces.
+Medium gluten flour can make pasta, cookies and quick bread.
+It can also be used as a thickener in soups and sauces.

-After grains were soaked in water, they sprouted and dried with hot air to stop them from germinating.
-This process is called “malting,” It develops enzymes to convert starches from grains into sugars.
-It also breaks down proteins so that yeast can use them.
-Malted barley flours high in protein make yeast pieces of bread and other baked goods.
+After grains were soaked in water, they sprouted and were then dried with hot air to stop them from germinating.
+“Malting” is a process that develops enzymes to convert starches from grains into sugars and proteins for the yeast used.
+Malted barley flours high in protein are used to make yeast bread and other baked goods.

 The pH level refers to the acidity and alkalinity of a solution.
 The pH level of pure water is 7.
 A pH of 7 is pure water.
-Solutions with a pH lower than 7 are acidic (such a lemon juice with a pH of about 2).
-In comparison, solutions with a higher pH than 7 are basic or alkaline (such a solution containing ammonia with a PH of around 11).
+Solutions with a pH lower than 7 are acidic (e.g. lemon juice, which has a pH of about 2), while solutions with a higher pH than 7 are basic or alkaline (e.g. ammonia, which has a Ph of around 11).

-The structure and texture of your final baked goods will depend on the type of flour you use.
-Higher protein flours will result in harder, stronger slices of bread.
-The flour’s protein content will determine how soft it is, making it ideal for baking, cookies, and pie crusts.
+The structure and texture of your final baked goods will depend on the flour you use.
+Higher protein flours will result in harder, stronger bread.
+The flour’s protein content will determine its softness, making it ideal for baking cookies and pie crusts.